iTwin/appui/README.md

 ## About this Repository

-This repository is a [monorepo](https://en.wikipedia.org/wiki/Monorepo) that holds the source code to multiple iTwin.js AppUi npm packages.
+This repository is a [monorepo](https://en.wikipedia.org/wiki/Monorepo) that holds the source code to multiple iTwin.js AppUI npm packages.
 It is built using [Rush](http://rushjs.io/).

 See [rush.json](./rush.json) for the complete list of packages.